intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 The group discussed a submission {{Kirsty2020}} dealing with changes in attack patterns subsequent to the move towards working from home.
-At a high level there wasn't much of an uptick in the number of attacks seen, but that different lures were used in phishing attacks, demonstrating that bad actors had also adjusted to the pandemic to an extent.
+At a high level there wasn't much of an uptick in the number of attacks seen, but it was notable that different lures were used in phishing attacks, demonstrating that bad actors had also adjusted to the pandemic to an extent.
-The group noted, that, in constrast to measuring traffic changes, it was harder to measure how the pandemic changes security and perhaps there is scope for research on that topic.
+The group noted, that, in constrast to measuring traffic changes, it was harder to measure how the pandemic affected security and perhaps there is scope for research on that topic.